-1.28 Final Examination
+1.28 FINAL EXAMINATION

-Immediately after the completion of the last attempt the FIM Technical Steward can ask to check the motorcycle's/vehicle's identity, the capacity of the engine and the weight of the ballast (if any).
+Immediately after the completion of the last attempt the FIM Technical Steward must ask to check the motorcycle's/vehicle's identity, the capacity of the engine and the weight of the ballast (if any).

 Electric powered vehicles: the complete motorcycle/vehicle must be weighed.